jeff-d/quicklab/docs/usage.md

 _Notes:_

+- _QuickLab monitoring is enabled by selecting a supported monitoring backend (e.g. Sumo Logic, using `monitoring = "sumo"`)_
 - _See a QuickLab inventory in the [AWS Console](https://console.aws.amazon.com/resource-groups/) using the `_lab_resource_group` named in the terraform output._
 - _For typical QuickLab component create/destroy times, see [component notes](component-notes.md#resource-createdestroy-times)._
 - _When building on QuickLab, remember that any resources you create or add will not be managed by QuickLab's terraform state.
 These resources should be removed prior to disabling any QuickLab component they depend on._